Southampton-RSG-Training/intro-to-hpc/episodes/5_hpc_technologies.md

 ./vector_acc.exe
 ```

-The main advantage of OpenACC is that it allows rapid GPU acceleration with minimal code changes.
-It is particularly
+The main advantage of OpenACC, like OpenMP, is that it allows rapid GPU parallelisation with minimal code changes.
+It is
-useful for incrementally porting existing CPU applications to GPUs.
-However, compared to lower-level models like CUDA,
+particularly useful for incrementally porting existing CPU applications to GPUs.
+However, compared to lower-level
-it offers less fine-grained control over GPU execution and memory management.
-OpenACC is therefore well suited for
+frameworks like CUDA, it offers less fine-grained control over GPU execution and memory management.
+OpenACC is therefore
-scientific and engineering applications where productivity and portability are more important than maximal performance.
+well suited for scientific and engineering applications where productivity and portability are more important than
+maximal performance.

 ## CUDA